ZakArmstrong99/kickstarter-analysis/README.md

 Next, I wanted to see how theater Kickstarter campaigns goals influenced their outcomes.
 This was done by making a new table with including campaign goals, outcomes, and total projects in order to find the percentages of successful, failed, and canceled projects.
 Finding the outcomes of play projects in relation to their set goals was possible with the COUNTIFS() function.
-By spliting the goals up into intervals starting with  greater than 1000, then by $5000 up to $50000, the countifs function was able to find the amount of the outcomes for these intervals while filtering by subcatergory "plays".
+By splitting the goals up into intervals starting with  greater than 1000, then by $5000 up to $50000, the countifs function was able to find the amount of the outcomes for these intervals while filtering by subcategory "plays".
 I also used the SUM() function in order to find the total projects, along with the IFERROR() function and ROUND() function for the percentages.
 This data was then used to create the chart Outcomes Based on Goal.
 ![Outcomes_vs_Goals](https://user-images.githubusercontent.com/107213807/173424578-5c1ec636-db8f-4eb6-8935-2a1403fb5fd9.png)

 ### Challenges and Difficulties Encountered

-The first challenge I encountered was that the data in launched_at and deadline columns were Unix tiemestamps and needed to be converted in order to get the month, day, and year for the Theater Outcomes Based on launch date to be possible.
+The first challenge I encountered was that the data in launched_at and deadline columns were Unix timestamps and needed to be converted in order to get the month, day, and year for the Theater Outcomes Based on launch date to be possible.
 This was resolved by creating two new columns titled Date Created Conversion and Date Ended Conversion which included the formula =(((J2/60)/60)/24)+DATE(1970,1,1).
 This formula converts Unix timestamps to readable timestamps making it possible to create the Theater Outcomes by Launch Date chart.
 Other than that, there weren't any other challenges.
 A possible challenge could be if one of the total projects on the Outcomes Based on Goals table were 0.
 This would lead to an error as there were no play Kickstarter campaigns canceled.
-This could be fixed with the with the IFERROR() function as it could turn all errors into 0s.
+This could be fixed with the IFERROR() function as it could turn all errors into 0s.

 ## Results